beegee-tokyo/Blues-WisBlock-Tracker/README.md

 ## Setup

-You have to setup your Notecard at Blues.IO before it can be used.
+You have to setup your NoteCard at Blues.IO before it can be used.
 There are two options to setup the NoteCard.

 Option one is to follow the very good [Quickstart](https://dev.blues.io/quickstart/)↗️ guides provided by Blues.